 Best drone for noob pilots

 Classed as an entry-level drone, the Spark is smaller, easier to fly, and less costly than most of drones available on the market today.
-It is quick and easy to set up and start flying.
+It is quick and easy to set up and start flying which makes it a good camera for travel photography.
 However, you must register the product with DJI in order to access all of the features and functionality.

 We plumped for the bundle including the additional remote controller which makes flying easier and allows you to use the drone in “sport mode”, ie you can go at racing speeds of up to 50kph (30mph).
 The 12mp camera shoots in 1080p, which is unsatisfactory for professional photographers but absolutely fine for us as noob drone pilots and travellers.
 The gimbal keeps the footage very smooth when it is in the air, with little to no shaking or blurring.